 - Parents – if a parent loses their minor child or adult child who has no descendants, they have the legal right to recovery by filing a wrongful death lawsuit.
-Additionally, parents may pursue a claim if they can prove they were financially dependent on their child.
+Additionally, parents may pursue a claim to prove they were financially dependent on their child.

 What If Several Eligible People File a Wrongful Death Claim?

-How a Los Angeles Wrongful Death Lawyer Can Help You
+How a Wrongful Death Lawyer Can Help You

-- We Will Determine Whether You Have a Claim – Our personal injury attorneys will evaluate you case and determine whether you have a wrongful death claim to pursue at no cost to you.
+- We Will Determine Whether You Have a Claim – Our injury attorneys will evaluate your case and determine whether you have a wrongful death claim to pursue at no cost to you.